Joe Dever: Original publication

 Lone Wolf was originally meant to be published as a role-playing game system for Games Workshop, before Dever negotiated a better deal from Beaver Books, an imprint of Hutchinson Publishing Ltd., and released it as a connected series of solo gamebooks.
 Dever was originally contracted by this London-based publisher Hutchinson to write four books, but he had already planned for there to be twenty in the series.
 The first two books in the gamebook series were published simultaneously in July 1984.
 They sold in excess of 100,000 copies in the first week of release.
 Subsequently, the Lone Wolf series has been published in over 30 countries, translated into 18 languages, and has sold in excess of 12 million copies to date.
 The series was awarded the Gamemaster International "All Time Great" award in 1991 and also won "Game Book of the Year" awards in 1985, 1986 and 1987.

 With the help of Joe Dever, Paul Barnett (pen name John Grant) wrote twelve novelizations of the Lone Wolf books known as the Legends of Lone Wolf, several of which were heavily edited before publication.
 In 2004, the Italian publisher Gruppo Armenia (Milan) reprinted all 12 novels in 5 volumes of anthology.
 Random House ceased publishing the novelizations when "the books weren't selling".
 Dever has stated that as the game books precede the novelizations chronologically, they are the "authoritative" versions.
-He also developed the character Grey Star, and a sub-series of four gamebooks were written by Ian Page using this principal character (according to a 2008 interview with Joe Dever, Grey Star was Ian Page's player character in Dever's D&D campaign, and Dever convinced Page to write game books using this detailed character and his background).
+He also developed the character Grey Star, and a sub-series of four gamebooks were written by Ian Page using this principal character (according to a 2008 interview with Joe Dever, Grey Star was Ian Page's player character in Dever's Dungeons & Dragons campaign, and Dever convinced Page to write game books using this detailed character and his background).